Wells Fargo Reverse Mortgage Review (2023 Update)

 Will Wells Fargo Bring Back Reverse Mortgages?

-It’s anybody’s guess as to whether Wells Fargo will offer reverse mortgages in the future, but there’s nothing stopping the company from re-entering the HECM lending market.
+It’s anybody’s guess whether Wells Fargo will offer reverse mortgages in the future, but nothing stops the company from re-entering the HECM lending market.

 - Wells Fargo used to be one of the nation’s highest-producing reverse mortgage lenders.

-- The bank followed several other banks that decided to exist the reverse mortgage space.
+- The bank followed several other banks that decided to exist in the reverse mortgage space.

-There are many active lenders in the reverse mortgage space today — including both banks and non-bank lenders — as well as brokers who can help prospective borrowers navigate the different loan options and interest rates that are available.
+There are many active lenders in the reverse mortgage space today — including both banks and non-bank lenders — as well as brokers who can help prospective borrowers navigate the different loan options and available interest rates.
 A good place to begin is gathering a few pieces of information including your age (and the age of your spouse, if you are married), and your home address so that a reverse mortgage calculator can give a rough estimate of the amount you may be able to borrow.

 ARLO recommends these helpful resources: